-Schools have a similar approach to meeting the needs of pupils with Special Educational Needs and/or disabilities and are supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
+All Sunderland Local Authority (LA) maintained schools have a similar approach to meeting the needs of all pupils with Special Educational Needs and are supported by the LA to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.

 - Communication and Interaction

 - Sensory and/or Physical Needs.